Andrica-Mabusela/tic-tac-toe/README.md

 # tic-tac-toe
-a game of tic tac toe
+a game of tic tac toe built using html, css and vanilla javascrip